apache/asterixdb/README.md

 ## What is AsterixDB?

-AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
+AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other platforms.
 Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has:

 - __Data model__<br/>
-A semistructured NoSQL style data model ([ADM](https://ci.apache.org/projects/asterixdb/datamodel.html)) resulting from extending JSON with object database ideas
+A semistructured NoSQL style data model ([ADM](https://nightlies.apache.org/asterixdb/datamodel.html)) resulting from extending JSON with object database ideas

 - __Query languages__<br/>
-An expressive and declarative query language ([SQL++](http://asterixdb.apache.org/docs/0.9.7/sqlpp/manual.html) that supports a broad range of queries and analysis over semistructured data
+An expressive and declarative query language ([SQL++](http://asterixdb.apache.org/docs/0.9.9/sqlpp/manual.html) that supports a broad range of queries and analysis over semistructured data

 - __Scalability__<br/>
 A parallel runtime query execution engine, Apache Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks

 - __Native storage__<br/>
-Partitioned LSM-based data storage and indexing to support efficient ingestion and management of semistructured data
+Partitioned, flexible LSM-based row and column storage, with indexing to support efficient ingestion and management of semistructured data

 - __External storage__<br/>
 Support for query access to externally stored data (e.g., data in HDFS) as well as to data stored natively by AsterixDB